Course Placement Guide

 Prerequisites:

 Algebra 1.
-A student should take an algebra 1 course in some capacity before taking geometry.
+A student should take an algebra 1 course in some capacity before beginning geometry.
 That being said, students don't need a particularly strong algebra 1 background in order to take Denison Geometry.
-Any needed algebra 1 skills are directly reviewed and retaught.
-Students who have passed an algebra 1 course are ready for Denison Geometry, regardless of how well they did in the course.
-If a student can handle adding, subtracting, multiplying, and dividing positive and negative numbers, and can solve basic equations, then they are ready for Denison Geometry (& those skills are even reviewed at the beginning of the geometry course).
+Any needed algebra 1 skills are directly reviewed or retaught throughout the course.
+If a student can handle adding, subtracting, multiplying, and dividing positive and negative numbers and can solve basic equations, they are ready for Denison Geometry (even these skills are reviewed at the beginning of the course).

 Algebra 2